gboehl/dynare/doc/manual/source/the-model-file.rst

 .. rubric:: Function

 Functions can be defined in the macro processor using the ``@#define`` directive (see below).
-A function is evaluated at the time it is invoked, not at define time.
+A function is evaluated at the time it is invoked during the macroprocessing stage, not at define time.
 Functions can be included in expressions and the operators that can be combined with them depend on their return type.